brianbud/remote-job-board/README.md

 Later on, I will replace it with Fetch for understanding modern practice.

+### Turning data to objects

-All data will be displayed on the body/innerHTML.
+Instead of data will be displayed on the body/innerHTML, I use the JSON.parse() method to turn all the data/string response to a JS object and assign it to a variable called data.

+`const data = JSON.parse(xhttp.responseText)`

+### loop through each array